-Hulu Theater at Madison Square Garden
+The Hulu Theater at Madison Square Garden boasts 5,500 seats.

-By the mid '90s, after Viacom's acquisition of Paramount, the venue was once again renamed to The Theater at Madison Square Garden.
-From 2007 to 2009, under the sponsorship of Washington Mutual, the theater was known as the WaMu Theater at Madison Square Garden.
-After the collapse of Washington Mutual in 2009, it reverted back to the name of The Theater at Madison Square Garden until a new sponsorship deal was signed with Hulu in 2018.
-A highlight of the New York theatrical calendar - a Holiday-themed musical - plays MSG each year.
+By the mid-1990s, after Viacom acquired Paramount, the venue was once again renamed to The Theater at Madison Square Garden.
+From 2007 to 2009, under the sponsorship of Washington Mutual, the theatre was known as the WaMu Theater at Madison Square Garden.
+After the collapse of Washington Mutual in 2009, it reverted back to the name of The Theater at Madison Square Garden until Hulu signed a new sponsorship deal in 2018.
+The Hulu Theater at Madison Square Garden typically hosts a holiday-themed show each December.

 The Hulu Theater at Madison Square Garden is closest to the 34th Street - Penn Station subway stop on the A, C, E, 1, 2, and 3 lines.
 The closest bus stops are W 34 St./8 Av. on the M34-SBS and M34A-SBS lines and 8 Av./W 34 St. on the M20 line.